-- COS: Controlled Ovarian Stimulation used to produce multiple follicles during a single ovarian cycle
+- COS: Controlled Ovarian Stimulation is used to produce multiple follicles during a single ovarian cycle

-- CoV: Controlled Ovulation managed development of a single, naturally selected follicle
+- COv: Controlled Ovulation allows for the managed development of a single, naturally selected follicle

-2. Follicle Aspiration and Oocyte Collection – Following either a CoV cycle or a stimulated COS cycle, ART Core personnel can track the animal’s ovarian status through ultrasound image analysis, coordinate the surgical collection and provide collection medium, isolate oocytes from the follicle aspirates, and carry out in vitro culture of recovered gametes.
+2. Follicle Aspiration and Oocyte Collection – Following either a COv cycle or a stimulated COS cycle, ART Core personnel can track the animal’s ovarian status through circulating steroid (estradiol and progesterone) levels and ultrasound image analysis, coordinate the surgical collection and provide collection medium, isolate oocytes from the follicle aspirates, and carry out in vitro culture of recovered gametes.

-3. In Vitro Fertilization – A process whereby semen from investigator animals or ART males is incubated in optimized medium with mature oocytes to produce pre-implantation stage embryos.
-Typically used to asses changes in oocyte quality due to treatment effects from projects associated with contraception or fertility.
+3. In Vitro Fertilization – A process whereby semen from investigator animals or ART Core males is incubated in optimized medium with mature oocytes to produce pre-implantation stage embryos.
+Typically used to evaluate changes in oocyte quality due to treatment effects associated with contraception or infertility based research projects.

 4. Intracytoplasmic Sperm Injection (ICSI) – A preferred method for fertilization when the endpoint is embryo production and live offspring.
 ICSI injects a single spermatozoon into a mature ova using micromanipulation technology.

-5. Embryo Transfer and Assisted Hatching – Trained ART Core personnel can artificially “hatch” pre-implantation blastocyst stage embryos and surgically transfer them into synchronized recipients.
+6. Embryo Transfer and Assisted Hatching – Trained ART Core personnel can artificially “hatch” pre-implantation blastocyst stage embryos and surgically transfer them into appropriately staged recipients.

-8. Media Preparation – All media associated with ART Core protocols is available to researchers and modifications can be made at the investigators request.
+9. Media Preparation – All media associated with ART Core protocols are available to researchers and modifications can be made at the investigators request.